 Can I camp in my vehicle or tent and use the facilities?

 No. The Climbers' Ranch contract with the park prohibits vehicle or tent camping on Ranch property.
 There are several excellent campgrounds nearby.
-We do sell showers to campers.
+We do however sell showers to non staying guests.

 Is there a guest kitchen?

 No. Guests must bring their own cook stove for use at the cook shelter.
 The Climbers' Ranch provides coolers and plastic containers for dry food storage free of charge and sells ice for keeping food items cool.

 Yes, there is a hard-wired, public-use computer with internet access in the Ranch Library.
 Due to the remoteness of the Ranch, wireless internet is not available.

 Are there any guide services in the area?

 Do I need my AAC member card to verify membership once I arrive at the Ranch?

 Ideally yes, but staff at the Ranch can verify your active membership by checking the AAC member database if needed.

 (307) 733-7271 (June 1 to September 30 only!)